Editor’s note: This article was originally posted on March 27, 2020, and is being updated as new information becomes available.

 As increasing numbers of cities and states are issuing stay-at-home orders and otherwise encouraging social distancing, the ever-progressive New York City Department of Health and Mental Hygiene has issued pointers on navigating sex during this new pandemic.
+The latest update was June 8, 2020.

 General social distancing guidelines stipulate that people should remain six feet apart from one another to prevent transmission of the new coronavirus, which can cause the potentially fatal respiratory illness known as COVID-19.
 Scientists know that the virus can spread through direct contact with an infected individual’s saliva or mucus.